taseabolt/fall25-mcw-taseabolt/HW-report1.md

 ![Image of First Penguin Chart in GoogleCoLab](/firstpengiunimage.png "First image")

+This figure is showing a plot of the penguin bill length on the x-axis vs bill size on the y-axis, both in millimeters.

 ### Q2 - Second Penguin Image

 ![Image of Second Penguin Chart in GoogleCoLab](/secondpenguinimage.png "Second image")

+This figure is showing a bar graph of the body mass (in grams) on the x-axis for the three different penguin species listed on the y-axis.

 ### Q3 - Outer Parenthesis